Alan Brooke, 1st Viscount Alanbrooke: War diaries

-In 2001, Alex Danchev of Keele University and Daniel Todman of Cambridge University published an unexpurgated version of the Alan Brooke Diaries including original critical remarks that Alan Brooke made at various times that had been suppressed in the Bryant versions.
+In 2001, Alex Danchev of Keele University and Daniel Todman of Cambridge University published an unexpurgated version of the Brooke Diaries including original critical remarks that Brooke made at various times that had been suppressed in the Bryant versions.
 Danchev and Todman also criticised Bryant's editing, but this is balanced by an assessment by Dr Christopher Harmon, advisor to the Churchill Centre and Professor at the US Marine Corps University.
-Bryant was inhibited by Alan Brooke's desire not to publish in full his critical diary entries about people who were still alive when Bryant's books were published.
+Bryant was inhibited by Lord Alanbrooke's desire not to publish in full his critical diary entries about people who were still alive when Bryant's books were published.

 Post-war career

 Following the Second World War and his retirement from the regular army, Lord Alanbrooke, as he was now, who could have chosen almost any honorary position he wanted, chose to be the Colonel Commandant of the Honourable Artillery Company.
 He held this position from 1946 to 1954.
 In addition, he served on the boards of several companies, both in industry and in banking.
 He was director of the Anglo-Iranian Oil Company, the Midland Bank, the National Discount Company and the Belfast Banking Company.
 Alanbrooke was particularly fond of being a director of the Hudson's Bay Company where he served for eleven years from 1948.

-According to historian A. Sangster there was a reason for his choice to work in the private sector - i.e. not to stay in the military.
-Brooke ended the Second World War not well off: he had to move from his house and publishing his memoirs helped because such books sold well at that time.
+According to historian Andrew Sangster, there was a reason for his choice to work in the private sector - i.e. not to stay in the military.
+Lord Alanbrooke ended the Second World War not well off: he had to move from his house and publishing his memoirs helped because such books sold well at that time.